Get all the latest data for the Netherlands?

 Which months have peak tenant demand in the Netherlands?

-The peak months for tenant demand in the Netherlands are August and September, when students move for the academic year and many professionals start new jobs after summer.
+The peak months for tenant demand in the Netherlands are usually July, August and September, especially in university cities and international-worker markets.

 Don't buy the wrong property, in the wrong area of the Netherlands